khalilzufar/Data-Annotation/README.md

 # Kuta Beach Reviews Sentiment Analysis & Data Labeling 🏖️📝

 ## Overview 🌟
 This project focuses on executing a rigorous human-in-the-loop data annotation pipeline on raw text reviews collected from Google Maps for Pantai Kuta (Kuta Beach), Bali, Indonesia.
-The core purpose is to build a high-quality, human-validated baseline dataset to support comparative studies between multilingual and Indonesian-specific transformer models (such as `mBERT` vs `IndoBERT`) in understanding casual real-world text[cite: 1].
+The core purpose is to build a high-quality, human-validated baseline dataset to support comparative studies between multilingual and Indonesian-specific transformer models (such as `mBERT` vs `IndoBERT`) in understanding casual real-world text.

 The project pipeline covers:
 - 🧑‍💻 Data Ingestion